Diffeomorphic/retarget-bvh/README.md

-# makewalk
+# Retarget BVH

-Mocap retargeting for Blender
+Load and retarget BVH files for Blender.
+Formerly known as MakeWalk